 In this case, looking at the method description, we know it's returning a coordinate that we know to be an int.
 The word "given" does not appear, so it will not take any parameters.
 And since the action ("returns") doesn't indicate any modification, this method can be declared const.
-So, on the worksheet, write out a method header that looks something like:
+So, on the worksheet, write out a method header.
+In the fractions example, you'd be writing something like

 '''

-int getX() const;
+int getNumerator() const;

 '''